 To receive a diploma through the CPS Operation Recognition program, a veteran must have:

-- Left high school before graduating to serve in the armed forces
+- Left high school before graduating in order to serve in the armed forces of the United States;

-- Served in the United States armed services during World War II, the Korean Conflict, or the Vietnam Conflict; and
+- Served in the armed forces of the United States during World War II, the Korean Conflict or the Vietnam Conflict;

 To apply, download the CPS Operation Recognition application.
 Once completed, submit the application along with a copy of your Honorable Discharge to: